smw1218/sqrl-ssp/README.md

 interface.

 ### Hoard and AuthStore ##
 The SSP API has requirements for storage exposed by the Hoard and AuthStore interfaces.
-Because an extended pun is always fun, a Hoard stores Nuts
+Because an extended pun is always fun, a Hoard stores Nuts.
 Nuts are SQRL's cryptographic nonces.
 A Hoard also has stores pending auth information associated with the Nut.
 These are ephemperal and have an expiration so are best stored in a in-memory store like Redis or memcached.
 The AuthStore saves the SQRL identity information and should be a durable database like PostgreSQL or MariaDB.
 Both are interfaces so any storage should be able to be plugged in.
 The ssp package provides map-backed implementations for both which are *NOT* recommended for production use.

 I've written a Redis-backed Hoard implementation at [github.com/smw1218/sqrl-redishoard](https://github.com/smw1218/sqrl-redishoard)
+I've written a GORM-backed (GORM supports several different database backends) AuthStore implementation at [github.com/smw1218/sqrl-gormauthstore](https://github.com/smw1218/sqrl-gormauthstore)

 ### Trees ###
 Trees produce Nuts.
 There are several ways to produce a secure nonce.
 GRC reccommends an in-memory counter-based nonce, but the design